Congressional District # 14

 The third Five-Year Review of the site was signed by EPA on May 23, 2014.

 In 2009, the Fields Brook Action Group (FBAG) prepared a Focused Feasibility Study to evaluate containment measures for EU8.
 FBAG rerouted the Brook in EU8 through a lined sedimentation basin and diversion channel, and completed the work in 2010.
 FBAG made significant repairs to the liner system in 2012.
-Since the last FYR, routine monitoring of brook sediment and floodplain soil has identified additional contamination.
-EPA approved a soil removal work plan to address these areas of contamination in December 2013, with removal of these areas to commence in 2014.
+Sincoutine monitoring of brook sediment and floodplain soil identified additional contamination, which was cleaned up in late 2014.

 Source Control (OU2) – The discussion below addresses OUs 5 – 10 which replaced OU2.